How to: Debug Windows containers in Azure Service Fabric using Visual Studio 2019

 - On Windows 10, follow this quickstart to Configure Windows 10 to run Windows containers

 - On Windows Server 2016, follow this quickstart to Configure Windows 2016 to run Windows containers

 - Set up your local Service Fabric environment by following Prepare your development environment on Windows

 Make sure the Docker for Window service is running before proceeding with the next step.

-In order to support DNS resolution between containers, you will have to set up your local development cluster, using the machine name.
+To support DNS resolution between containers, you'll have to set up your local development cluster, using the machine name.
 These steps are also necessary if you want to address services through the reverse proxy.

 Open PowerShell as administrator